vaibhavviking/My-movies/README.md

 7. Type "git init" (without quotes)
 8. Type "git clone <paste the copied link here>" (without quotes and angular brackets)
 9. The repository will be cloned into your local machine.
 Then you can type "cd My-Movies" (without quotes) to navigate to the cloned repository.
+10. This project requires 2 files which are not uploaded on this repository namely node_modules and keys2.js without which the project can not run locally.
+11. Type "npm install" (without quotes) in terminal and node_modules will be qutomatically downloaded
+12. For keys2.js, you can request the same by mailing to teammahismati@gmail.com and any one of the four contributors will(may) respond back.
+However, it will be solely contributor's choice to give keys2.js file.
+However, you can make your own keys2.js file which contains database details.
+You have to keep the file at the level of server.js in folder hierarchy.
+13.

 ## Practice: Customize your first GitHub website by writing HTML code